 How long must the jobs be maintained at the facility?

-The new jobs created in the POV Grant must be maintained without interruption during the three years immediately following receipt of the full amount or first portion of the POV Grant.
+The new jobs created in the EID Grant must be maintained without interruption during the performance period as documentation in the MOU.